Electroplated vs PVD Coated Sinks and Taps

-Gone are the days of having just plain and basic kitchen taps options.
-The kitchen industry has evolved to offer a plethora of kitchen taps available in a variety of professional quality finishes and Clearwater, have rightly proved to be a leading brand in this field.
+Gone are the days of having just plain and basic kitchen sinks and taps options.
+The kitchen industry in United Kingdom has evolved to offer a plethora of kitchen sinks and taps available in a variety of professional quality finishes and Clearwater, have rightly proved to be a leading brand in this field.

-There are many ways used by the industry for coating the kitchen taps such as the traditionally ongoing Electroplating process and PVD, which is gaining huge popularity.
-Selecting the best type can be a little daunting and that’s why you should keep scrolling to pick the best tap for your kitchen.
+There are many ways used by the industry for coating the kitchen fittings such as the traditionally ongoing Electroplating process and PVD, which is gaining huge popularity in the UK.
+Selecting the best type can be a little daunting and that’s why you should keep scrolling to pick the best sink and tap for your kitchen.

 What is Electroplating?

 Invented in 1805, Electroplating is a process of plating a film of metal onto a tap by harnessing electrical energy.
-The tap that is electroplated becomes corrosion resistant, making it more durable than a tap which is untreated.
+The surface that is electroplated becomes corrosion resistant, making it more durable than a surface which is untreated.

 (Life Mantra: Always attract positivity and stay happy)

 Electroplating lends adhesion strength and electrical conductivity (depending on the metal used) to the surface.
-Sure, it can offer thicker coatings to the tap as compared to PVD, but it doesn’t make it stronger than a PVD tap.
+Sure, it can offer thicker coatings to the surface as compared to PVD, but it doesn’t make it stronger than a PVD surface.
 Being a low energy electrochemical process and relatively cheaper to setup is what makes it the most common finishing practice in the industry.

 So what’s the problem in using Electroplating is you would ask?
 The main drawback of electroplating is that it causes a lot of pollution.
 The process can lead to hazardous waste products which, if not disposed properly and with care, can have a serious impact on the environment.
 Electroplated taps also demand one to be careful while cleaning the surface, refraining from using harsh chemical cleaners.